Using AES Crypt on Mac

 Encrypting or Decrypting Multiple Files

-You may encrypt or decrypt multiple files at once using the same password by selecting a collection of files and dropping them on the lock icon or right-clicking and selecting "Open With".
+You may encrypt or decrypt multiple files at once using the same password by selecting a collection of files and dropping them on the lock icon, right-clicking and selecting "Open With", or via the Finder window that opens when you launch AES Crypt.
 Do not mix encrypted and unencrypted files, though.
 (AES Crypt will report an error if you do that to prevent accidents.)

 Command-Line Usage